fbef0102/Game-Private_Plugin/L4D_插件/Items_物品/l4d_selfhelp_remake/readme.md

 		* Gain more temp health from incap
 		* Kill special infected attacker
 	* You can pick up medical items within the range around you while incap, Aim items and Press E
+	* While incap, you can Help other players who are incap or hanging from ledge within the range around you
 	* Control each medical items in data file: [data/l4d_selfhelp_remake.cfg](data/l4d_selfhelp_remake.cfg)
 </details>